Thought Conductor#2

 Several weeks before the performance at the Stavanger Konserthus—on the invitation of the artist and curator, Svein Flygari Johansen—Gilchrist and Bradley were resident at Studio Struts in Oslo, to collaborate with a number of Oslo-based composers.
 Twelve composers in all were invited to the studio and asked to write spontaneous compositions for a string quartet.
 While writing the musical notation, their EEG was recorded.
 At the end of this process, the recorded digital EEG files were associated with midi versions of the notation and archived within a database.

 For the Stavanger Konserthus performance, four members of the community were invited on stage and connected to the biomonitor.
 They were then asked to think of their last creative act.
 In the event, a bricklayer mentally recollected building a brick wall; a jeweller thought about a gold ring he had recently made; a yogi meditated; a painter imagined the process of making her last painting.
-The 'thought conductors' generated original scores from the notation within the relational database, each part of which was sent to laptops for the string quartet to sight read and play in real-time.
+Original scores were generated from the notation within the relational database, each part of which was sent to laptops for the string quartet to sight read and play in real-time.

-Video and screengrabs courtesy Bruce Gilchrist & Jonny Bradley.
+Video and screengrabs from Studio Struts courtesy Bruce Gilchrist & Jonny Bradley. ︎︎︎